Usamarana01/Fruits-recognition-System-/README.md

 ## Dataset
 download dataset from the kaggle (fruits 360 )
+Train and test images splited  77%, 33% of Apples, Mangoes and Oranges
 ## Usage

 1. **Installation**: Clone the repository and install the required dependencies.